guardian/dotcom-rendering/src/web/components/SignInGate/README.md

 Now that the required components have been set up, the AB tests must be matched to the SignInGateComponent that we've created.

-All of the following section happens in the `SignInGateSelector.tsx` file.
+All of the following section happens in the `src/web/components/SignInGate/signInGate.ts` file.

 #### AB Tests

-In `SignInGateSelector.tsx`, you'll first need to make sure that the AB test definition is imported into the `tests` array.
+In `signInGate.ts`, you'll first need to make sure that the AB test definition is imported into the `signInGateTests` array.

 This is because we use this array to determine which sign in gate test the user is in, and then determine which one to show by finding the test and (more importantly) the unique variant that the user has been assigned to.

 #### Test Variant to Gate Component

 Now that we know which variant the user is in, we need to determine which `SignInGateComponent` to show.
-We do this in the `testVariantToGateMapping` object, where we map the key (variant name) to the value (the `SignInGateComponent`).
+We do this in the `signInGateTestVariantToGateMapping` object, where we map the key (variant name) to the value (the `SignInGateComponent`).
 This is used to find the display rules/gate that should run/be displayed.

 #### Test ID to Ophan Component ID

-Finally we map the AB Test definition `id` to a `string` in the `testIdToComponentId` object, which is the Ophan Component ID, this let's us determine in analysis which version of the gate was used.
+Finally we map the AB Test definition `id` to a `string` in the `signInGateTestIdToComponentId` object, which is the Ophan Component ID, this let's us determine in analysis which version of the gate was used.
 This can be any value, but ideally should be the same as the `ophanComponentId` property from the `frontend` test definition.

 ### Testing The Gate